MahenParameshwar/IndeedReactClone/README.md

 <h2>Getting Started</h2>

-Clone the repository, Do npm install and run mock server on --port 8000
+Clone the repository, Do npm install and run the app using npm run start

 <h3></h3>